 Since July 2019, SMLC has continued to be operated by SU on behalf of the Council with the Council paying SU's costs and taking the risk on the income.
 This new arrangement with SU ends on 31/12/2021 meaning that SMLC shall close with effect from 01/01/2022.
+Allowing for the usual Christmas period closure, the final date of operational activities at SMLC shall be 22nd December 2021.

-Alongside its primary purpose as an academic sports facility, since 2010, SMLC has provided sports and recreation opportunities for the local community who may not be willing to travel outside of their very immediate surroundings in order to access leisure facilities.
-It has also provided classes restricted to particular community groups who may not feel comfortable undertaking such activity in a group with 'open' access, such as Muslim women-only exercise sessions.
+Alongside its primary purpose as an academic sports facility, since 2010, SMLC has provided indoor sports and recreation opportunities for the local community who may not be willing to travel outside of their very immediate surroundings in order to access leisure facilities.
+It has also provided classes for particular community groups who may not feel comfortable undertaking such activity in a group with 'open' access, such as Muslim women-only exercise sessions, although these sessions have not been provided at SLMC since July 2019.